TudorPitulice234803/Projects/README.md

 2. 🔄 IMU Sensor Integration for Blender Object Rotation

 Description: Integrated an IMU sensor with Arduino to control object rotation in Blender in real time, bridging the gap between hardware and 3D modeling.
+I was responsible for getting the data from the sensor through the Blender API applying data cleaning techniques.

 Technologies: Arduino, Python, Blender API, IMU Sensors